 So, that feeling of getting money deposited directly into your account (without a trip to the bank!) - that's ACH.
 And the convenience of paying a bill or vendor online vs sending a check?
 Also ACH!
 Oh, and let's not forget the recurring bills you can pay automatically - hats off to ACH for those too.

 ACH electronic payments are processed through the Automated Clearing House Network - hence the name - and governed by the National Automated Clearing House Association (Nacha).
 Payments in the ACH network are transferred directly from one bank account to another, instead of going through a credit card network.

 ACH transfers can take anywhere from 1 to 5 business days depending on when the payment is sent and cut-off times instituted by the receiving bank.
 The processing time of an ACH payment (and others!) in Corpay One can be found here.

-For busy small business owners, the process of sending a paper check is tedious and can be a huge waste of time.
+For busy business owners, the process of sending a paper check is tedious and can be a huge waste of time.
 Here's a quick breakdown of what it takes to send off just one check:

 Write the check.

 Wait days (sometimes weeks!) for the vendor to deposit the check.

 Stalk your bank account to see when the check clears.

 And repeat.
 Often multiple times a month, for multiple vendors.